mjfrigaard/sharing-your-work/manuscript/03chapter.md

 **`start/from/wherever/we/put/me`**

-#### Folder trees
+#### Folder structure

 Below is an example folder tree structure on a macOS.
+The structure won't be too different on a Windows operating system, but the folder paths will have a different syntax.

 ![](images/03-home-comp-file-paths.png)